dimitarpg13/langchain-academy/README_local_startup.md

 ## Create `.env` files

-Create local `.env` for the relevant modules of this tutorial and launch jupyter notebook locally:
+Create local `.env` for the relevant modules of this tutorial and launch jupyter notebook locally.
+In a new bash/zsh terminal do the following:

 ```bash
 cd langchain-academy